 Adelbert Niemeyer was born in Warburg, Westphalia in 1867 and studied painting at the Düsseldorf Academy of Fine Arts.
-In 1888, he moved to Paris to attend the Académie Julien, one of the most famous private art academies of its time.
-In 1892, Niemeyer, who defended himself against the rigid hierarchies of the art world, was one of the founding members of the Munich Secession Artists' Association.
-Ten years later he was a co-founder of the Munich workshops for home furnishings, which became part of the German Werkbund in 1907.
-The aim of the Werkbund was to bring the quality of artisanal culture into the mass production that was beginning at that time.
-With his designs, Niemeyer countered the lavish historicism and art nouveau with simplicity and grace.
-From 1905 he worked for the Porzellan Manufaktur Nymphenburg.
+In 1888 he moved to Paris to attend the Académie Julien, one of the most famous private art academies of its time.
+In 1892, Niemeyer, who throughout his life resisted the rigid hierarchies of the art establishment, was one of the founding members of the Munich Secession artists' association.
+Ten years later, he co-founded the Munich Workshops for Home Furnishings, which became part of the Deutscher Werkbund in 1907.
+The aim of the Werkbund was to introduce the quality of handcrafted culture into the mass production that was beginning at the time.
+Niemeyer's designs countered the ostentatious historicism and Art Nouveau with simplicity and grace.
+From 1905 he worked for Porzellan Manufaktur Nymphenburg.